 In light of her most recent endeavour, we sat down with Liz to discuss her critically acclaimed documentary, What Happened, Miss Simone?

 Nina Simone was regarded as an enigma and a genius, speaking to minorities worldwide who did not have a voice.
-Garbus in turn made this documentary intent on tearing up any signs of appropriation and misinterpretations of Simone.
-Check out our revealing chat with this advocate of conscience, the brilliant filmmaker, Liz Garbus.
+Garbus, in turn, made this documentary intent on tearing up any signs of appropriation and misinterpretations of Simone.

 A really great documentary, Liz, congratulations.
 There’s a lot of moving parts to this person and her life.
 I’m sure you’ve been asked this already in your press interviews leading up to the film, but what initially attracted you to such an enigma and someone who’s been so overly appropriated?